tobi-wan-kenobi/bumblebee-status/docs/development/module.rst

 ``def state(self, widget)`` has to be defined on the **module**.
-The reason for this is that the module typically contains all of the statefulness, so assumedly, it's easier to determine the state of a widget from the module, rather than from the module itself.
+The reason for this is that the module typically contains all of the statefulness, so assumedly, it's easier to determine the state of a widget from the module, rather than from the widget itself.

 The ``state()`` method simply returns a list of strings, which make up the state this particular widget has.